Tectu/malloy/readme.md

 The generated output(s) may be found under `/docs/doxygen`.
 Simply open `/docs/doxygen/html/index.html` in the web browser of your choosing.

 # Integration
 Malloy is designed to be an embeddable component for other C++ applications.
+As this is a CMake based project there are various ways to integrate this library into another project:
+- Via CMake's `FetchContent()`.
+- Building the library locally, installing it on the system and using CMake's `find_package()`.
+- Installing the corresponding [package for your OS/environment](https://repology.org/project/malloy/versions) and using CMake's `find_package()`.

+## FetchContent()
 The easiest way to integrate Malloy is via CMake's `FetchContent()` infrastructure:
 ```cmake
 FetchContent_Declare(